Back in 2013, Gartner's Anton Chuvakin set out to name a new set of security solutions that sniff out suspicious activity on endpoints.

 "EDR functionality will have to become more mainstream, proactive, and simple to use and operate before product adoption reaches its full potential," Litan wrote.

-This is particularly problematic for small and medium-sized businesses,which often lack the in-house security expertise to manage EDR.
-Before SMBs can correctly wield EDR, they need security engineers that know how to extract value from it.
+This is particularly problematic for small and medium-sized enterprises (SMEs) ,which often lack the in-house security expertise to manage EDR.
+Before SMEs can correctly wield EDR, they need security engineers who know how to tap into its full potential.

-EDR is sort of like an important player on a team sport.
-It serves a role, and that’s to detect anomalous activity on an endpoint.
-However, it is completely blind to indicators of a network compromise.
-For instance, let's say a password to a database has been stolen, allowing a hacker to log in and start exfiltrating personal information remotely.
+EDR is a team player with a key role in detecting anomalous activity on an endpoint.
+However, it is completely blind to certain indicators of a network compromise.
+For example, let's say a password to a database has been stolen, allowing a hacker to log in and start exfiltrating personal information remotely.
 At this point, there is nothing EDR can do.

-This is worrisome considering the application layer accounts for an increasing number of attacks.
-Hackers are getting in through SQL injections, zero-day vulnerabilities and other forms of web-based attack according to CSO contributor John Maddison.
+This is worrisome considering the application layer accounts for an increasing number of attacks, with hackers getting in through SQL injections, zero-day vulnerabilities, and other forms of web-based attack.
 These are beyond the scope of EDR.

 To further familiarize yourself with managed detection and response (MDR), check out our white paper Protecting Against the Top 5 Attack Vectors.